CollaborativeStateMachines/collaborativestatemachines.github.io/docs/learn/tutorial.md

   components; the model explicitly captures collaboration.
 - **Understandability:** The runtime clearly knows the system's state and how components interact.
 This makes it easier to optimize behavior, monitor the system, debug issues, and even perform formal verification.
+- **Productivity**: Shielding low-level implementation and configuration details from the programmer.

 Because a collaborative state machine provides a cohesive description of the entire system, a runtime like Cirrina can leverage this information to automatically optimize scheduling, invocation, and placement.